Decimation/RazorSharp/README.md

 - [x] `PackedDWORDFields`

 # Compatibility
-- 32-bit is not fully supported
+- 64-bit only (32-bit is not fully supported)
 - Windows only
 - CLR only